openframeworks/ofBook/chapters/memory/chapter.md

 cout << p <<< endl;
 ```

 what we'll get is a memory address not the value 5.
-So how do we access the value pointed by a pointer, well we can use the opposite operator to `&`: as `&` gives us the address of a variable, `*` gives us the value pointed by a memory address, so we can do:
+So how do we access the value pointed by a pointer?
+Well, we can use the opposite operator to `&`: as `&` gives us the address of a variable, `*` gives us the value pointed by a memory address, so we can do:

 ```cpp
 cout << *p << endl;